Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/One-Dimensional-Ising/(002) The Ising Free Energy Argument.md

 ΔH represents the enthalpy, or the difference between the final and initial Hamiltonian of the process.

 T represents the temperature (in K) at which the process occurs.

+ΔS represents the change in entropy of the process, i.e change in randomness.
+However it can be thought of interms of probability/degeneracies.